 - Keep in mind that you are responsible for paying your deductible.
 Treatment by an Aetna Preferred Provider reduces your out-of-pocket costs.

-- Yes, no matter where you travel as an insured student, you are covered under the Penn Student Insurance Plan 24 hours, worldwide.
+- Yes, you are covered under the Penn Student Insurance Plan 24 hours, worldwide except for countries that have an economic or trade sanction issued by the United States..

-- Coverage abroad is on a reimbursement basis and uses the in-network deductible
+- Coverage abroad is on a reimbursement basis and uses the in-network level of benefits.

 - Coverage is also provided for Accidental Death and Dismemberment insurance up to $10,000.